kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

         - Description:  Provider-specific status.
 It is recommended that providers maintain their own versioned API types that should be serialized/deserialized from this field.

 - **To add**
-    - **InfrastructureState** [optional]
+    - **InfrastructureReady** [optional]
-       - Type: `InfrastructureState`
+       - Type: `bool`
-       - Description: InfrastructureState indicates the state of the infrastructure provisioning process.
+       - Description: InfrastructureReady indicates the state of the infrastructure provisioning process.

 ### Controller collaboration

 Moving the provider-specific infrastructure specs to a separate object makes a clear separation of responsibilities between the generic Cluster controller and the provider's cluster infrastructure controller, but also introduces the need for coordination as the provider controller will likely require information from the Cluster object during the cluster provisioning process.

 It is also necessary to model the state of the cluster along the provisioning process to be able to keep track of its progress.
-In order to do so, a new `ClusterInfrastructureState` field is introduced as part of the `ClusterStatus` struct.
+In order to do so, a new `InfrastructureReady` field is introduced as part of the `ClusterStatus` struct.
 The state and their transitions conditions are explained in detail in section [States and Transition](#states-and-transitions).

 The sequence diagram below describes the high-level process, collaborations and state transitions.